8 Important Career Lessons From The Devil Wears Prada

 Know who you are, with an elevator pitch to prove it.

 In one of the first scenes of the movie, Andy gets interviewed by Miranda Priestly.
 And her introduction turned into a slight ramble about why she didn't even really want to be there in the first place.
 She lacked confidence in her career path and in her purpose.
 Unlike Andy, you should know how to answer the question, "who are you?" without going off on a potentially self-damaging rant.
-Have an elevator pitch already ingrained in your brain, so that no matter who you meet or where you meet them, you're already prepared to give them a rundown of everything they should know about you professionally.
+Have an elevator pitch already ingrained in your brain, so that no matter who you meet or where you meet them, you're already prepared to give them a rundown of everything you need them to know.

 Don't make people have to look for you.